CydexCode/E-commerce-Product-and-Cart-Management-System/README.md

 # Product and Cart Management System

-A modern shopping cart application built with React, Redux Saga, and Material UI.
+A modern Product and Cart Management System built with .NET , React, Redux Saga, and Material UI.
 Features include product listing, cart management, and order processing with a clean, responsive UI.

 Demo :